 - Your bust tends to be small or average

 This is one of the easier body types for dressing.
-Many models tend to have this body shape.
-Many clothes will usually suit you and fit you well, although some of the taller rectangles may have trouble finding clothes that fit properly.
-However, many rectangles will get extra weight around their tummies as they age (usually after menopause) which will make dressing a bit more of a challenge.
+Many models tend to have this body shape or the inverted triangle shape.
+A lot of clothes will usually suit you and fit you well, although some of the taller women may have trouble finding clothes that fit properly.
+Still, many rectangles will find dressing a bit more of a challenge as they are likely to get extra weight around their tummies as they age (usually after menopause).

 What not to wear?

 - Avoid shapeless clothes

 - If you want to add curves then avoid straight dresses, but you can also opt for the waistless look!

 Which garments are good for a rectangle body shape?

 - Use strong blocks of color to help define your body

 - As for most body types, be sure to wear a good bra to define what bust you have

 - Wear tops and jackets that emphasize the waist

 - Choose a coat with a good waist or that is belted at the waist